-Medical marijuana patients face barriers when they enter the marijuana economy and on a yearly basis to stay in the marijuana economy.
-As identified in Cannabiz Media’s Marijuana Licensing Guide: 2017 Edition, most states that have approved medical marijuana require that patients pay an initial fee, which can range from $1 to $200 depending on the state.
+Medical marijuana patients face barriers when they enter the marijuana market and on a yearly basis to stay in the marijuana market.
+Most states that have approved medical marijuana require that patients pay an initial registration fee, which can range from $1 to $200 depending on the state.

-On the high end are Minnesota and Oregon with a $200 entry fee followed by Arizona at $150, Delaware at $125, and Nevada at $113.
-Connecticut, the District of Columbia, Illinois, and New Jersey each charge a $100 entry fee.
+On the high end are Minnesota and Oregon with a $200 entry fee followed by Arizona at $150 and Delaware at $125.
+Connecticut, the District of Columbia, Illinois, Nevada, Washington, D.C., and New Jersey each charge a $100 entry fee (although New Jersey requires that patients pay for a two-year registration for $200).
+Even Californians could pay up to $100 to register for medical marijuana.
+In the Golden State, counties choose the patient registration fee, and it can be a maximum of $100.
 All other states charge an entry fee of less than $100 with Washington the lowest at $1.
-Other states with very low entry fees are Montana ($5), Colorado ($15), and Alaska ($25).
+Only two states do not charge a patient registration fee at this time – Maine and New Mexico.

-Staying in the marijuana economy is also a problem for many patients because most states that have approved medical marijuana charge an annual patient renewal fee which ranges from $20 to $200 depending on the state.
+Staying in the marijuana market is also a problem for many patients because most states that have approved medical marijuana charge an annual patient registration renewal fee which ranges from $20 to $200 depending on the state.

 Additional fees can also add up in some states.
-For example, many states charge a minor registration fee that ranges from $39 (Hawaii) to $350 (Arizona).
-Some states charge a patient lost identification card fee, which ranges from $10 in several states to $100 in others.
-For patients who want to change the information on their medical marijuana patient identification cards, some states charge $25 to do it.
+For example, many states charge a minor registration fee that could be hundreds of dollars.
+Some states charge a patient lost identification card fee, which could be hundreds of dollars, and for patients who want to change the information on their medical marijuana patient identification cards, some states charge $25 to do it.

-Eight states offer discounts on medical marijuana fees for individuals who are part of the Supplemental Nutrition Assistance Program (SNAP) or other benefit or entitlement programs.
-For example, the initial patient fee and the renewal fee for eligible individuals in Arizona both drop from $150 to $75, and the minor registration fee drops from $350 to $275.
+Nine states offer discounts on medical marijuana fees for individuals who are veterans or are part of the Supplemental Nutrition Assistance Program (SNAP) or other benefit or entitlement programs.
+For example, the initial patient fee and the renewal fee for eligible individuals in Arizona both drop from $150 to $75 for patients receiving SNAP benefits.

-The Effects of Barriers to Entry for Medical Marijuana Patients
+The Effects of Marijuana Barriers to Patients and Consumers

-When patient fees are high, fewer patients can afford medical marijuana.
-As a result, demand at marijuana dispensaries will likely drop.
-This leads to lower sales at dispensaries.
-To make up for the lost revenue and profits, some dispensaries might raise prices.
-In fact, this trickle up effect could even negatively affect marijuana producers and growers.
+When patient fees and consumer taxes are high, fewer people can afford to purchase marijuana.
+As a result, demand at marijuana dispensaries and retailers likely drops.
+This leads to lower sales at dispensaries and retailers.
+To make up for the lost revenue and profits, some dispensaries and retailers might raise prices.
+In fact, this trickle up effect could negatively affect marijuana producers and growers in time.